Vallée de la Gastronomie: A Spring Tour

 A sweet start in Burgundy

 Our adventure begins in Dijon at the Mulot & Petitjean factory, where the air is thick with the spicy aroma of pain d’épices.
 Founded in 1796, the factory is Dijon’s only artisanal producer of gingerbread.
 A museum traces its history from medieval times to today.
-In the nearby Plus Beau Village of Flavigny-sur-Overain lies the Aris de Flavigny factory in a farmer Benedictine abbey.
+In nearby Flavigny-sur-Ozerain, one of the ‘Most Beautiful Villages in France’, is the Anis de Flavigny factory, in a former Benedictine abbey.
 Here, anise seeds are coated with flavoured sugar syrup, creating confections enjoyed since Charlemagne’s era.
-Vaiters can tour the factory and try flavours like ruse and violet.
+Visitors can tour the factory and try flavours like rose and violet.

 Continuing through Burgundy, we arrive at the Moutarderie Edmond Fallot in Beaune, a mustard mill using traditional stone-grinding methods since 1840.
 Two tours explain mustard production, culminating in a tasting bar where guests sample an array of flavours.